vimalloc/flask-jwt-extended/docs/v4_upgrade_guide.rst

 This release includes a lot of breaking changes that have been a long time coming, and will require some manual intervention to upgrade your application.
 Breaking changes are never fun, but I really believe they are for the best.
-As a result of all these breaking changes, this extension should be simpiler to use, provide more flexibility, and allow for easier additions to the API without introducing further breaking changes in the future.
-Here are all the breaking changes that might affect your flask application when upgrading to 4.0.0.
+As a result of all these changes, this extension should be simpler to use, provide more flexibility, and allow for easier additions to the API without introducing further breaking changes.
+Here is everything you will need to be aware of when upgrading to 4.0.0.

 Encoded JWT Changes (IMPORTANT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~